 Risk factors for developing testicular cancer include:

-- Race — Non-Hispanic, white men are more likely to develop this cancer than are men of other races and ethnicities.
+- Race: Non-Hispanic, white men are more likely to develop this cancer than men of other races and ethnicities.

-- Personal or family history — Men with a brother or father who had testis cancer have an increased risk of developing testis cancer themselves.
-Men who have had testis cancer themselves in one testicle are at increased risk of developing a second cancer in the other testicle.
+- Personal or family history: Men with a brother or father who had testicular cancer have an increased risk of developing the condition themselves.
+Men who have had cancer themselves in one testicle are at increased risk of developing a second cancer in the other testicle.

 What are the symptoms of testicular cancer?